hyang-gi/pong/README.md

 - To create the canvas and the ball, which are fixed entities of the game, divs in HTML are defined and corresponding CSS styling is done.
 - For the paddles, a class has been created which contains multiple methods.
-- For movement, the class has a move() method for computer generated padded and handleKeydown() method for user-controlled paddle.
+- For movement, the class has a move() method for computer generated paddle and handleKeydown() method for user-controlled paddle.
 Once the paddle objects are created, respective paddles access the movement methods.
 This allows the users to interchange the left/computer-controlled and right/user-controlled paddles depending on their preference.
 - Along with initialising the paddle position in a method, pause() and reset() methods exist to aid the game play.
-- Collision detection: Logic to detect collision has been set up in collisionDetection(), a delay mechanism is used to make sure multiple collisions on the same paddle-ball pair isn't detected.
+- Collision detection: Logic to detect collision has been set up in collisionDetection(), a delay mechanism is used to make sure multiple collisions on the same paddle-ball pair isn't detected which results in continuous collisions ont he same side.
 - On collision, the ball bounces back with an increased speed to increase the intensity of the game
 - On missing the collision, the ball gets reset to the center and the speed decreases to basic level